awesomemotive/missed-scheduled-posts-publisher/readme.txt

 === Missed Scheduled Posts Publisher by WPBeginner ===

-Stable tag:        1.0.1
+Stable tag:        2.0.0
 Requires at least: 5.0
-Tested up to:      6.0
+Tested up to:      6.3.1
 Requires PHP:      5.6
 License:           GPLv2
 Tags:              Scheduled posts, Missed schedule, Cron
-Contributors:      WPbeginner, smub, jaredatch, peterwilsoncc
+Contributors:      WPbeginner, smub, jaredatch, peterwilsoncc, tommcfarlin

 Are your scheduled posts not publishing?
 This plugin fixes the missed schedule error and triggers your scheduled posts to publish without impacting performance.